Readability

 Order of results

-Sentences are sorted in the list of detectionsresults according to their order of appearance in the text.
+Sentences are sorted in the list of results according to their order of appearance in the text.
 If you want to work through them in order of length, check the option Sort by number of words.
 This is in the menu shown to the right when you hover the mouse over Long sentences.

 Nested phrases